bjornbm/hs-ieee754-nolibm/README.md

 The only functions from libm used in ieee754 are `copysign` and `copysignf`.
-To avoid the libm dependency alltogether in _ieee-754-nolibm_ these functions have been replaced with a pure Haskell implementation, The pure Haskell implementation is no doubt much slower than libm, and probabaly not correct in all cases (involvning _NaN_) on all architectures.
+To avoid the libm dependency altogether in _ieee-754-nolibm_ these functions have been replaced with a pure Haskell implementation, The pure Haskell implementation is no doubt much slower than libm, and probably not correct in all cases (involving _NaN_) on all architectures.

 That being said all tests from ieee754 pass on: